Senate awaits DoJ’s word on death penalty

 Sen. Francis Escudero, who is also against capital punishment, recently said the position of every senator could still change especially with the proposal to just limit the death penalty to drug trafficking.

-Meanwhile, Liberal Party Senator Paolo Benigno Aquino 4th challenged anti-death penalty advocates to work hard in persuading 60 percent of pro-death penalty Filipinos to change their stand.
+Meanwhile, Sen. Paolo Benigno Aquino 4th challenged anti-death penalty advocates to work hard in persuading 60 percent of pro-death penalty Filipinos to change their stand.

 “We have a lot of work to do to convince our fellow countrymen that its [death penalty]revival will not solve the country’s pressing problems and will only lead to injustice to the poor,” Aquino said during the “Lakbay Buhay Laban sa Death Penalty” program at the University of Santo Tomas on Sunday.